 - Successfully defended client in a Fair Labor Standards Act (FLSA) collective action jury trial in federal court.

-- Successfully defended client against certification of wage and hour class action.
+- Successfully defended against certification of wage and hour class/collective actions.

 - Lead counsel in labor arbitrations and cases before the National Labor Relations Board (NLRB).